 (6) Clean out the grinder often.

-Plus keeping your grinder clean means a more efficient machine that will last you longer, and give you a better cup of coffee.
+Keeping your grinder clean of clogs means a more efficient machine that will last you longer, and give you a better cup of coffee.

 For some reason, we seem to be drawn to making a full pot of coffee… just in case.
 But how often do we actually drink it all?

 Figure out how much coffee you actually consume and then make just that amount.
 If by some strange chance you want a third cup, you can always make more!